 Be sure to announce it on Facebook and Twitter too.

 Once you’ve sent out the newsletter a couple of times, request feedback from parents and students to see if improvements can be made.
 Would parents like to hear more or less about certain activities, events, and projects?
 Did you leave something out or include too much information about something else?
 Do students want to be more involved or less involved in the newsletter’s production?

 If your newsletter includes informative articles about the learning process, teaching methods, or controversial news about campus life, invite parents to write replies to your articles in a “Letter to the Editor” format and include them in the next issue.
 You might even consider a “Parent Voices” section and feature quotes related to expectations and feedback.

 Newsletters serve many educational purposes, from connecting with parents to teaching design skills to students to allowing educators themselves to feel more organized and creative.

 After you create, send out, and track engagement on your first couple of newsletters, it will become easier and easier to make it a regular routine.
 Plus, you’ll have your template sitting in your “My Designs” folder, ready to be edited for the next month with new images and text.

 The best part about using Canva to create your classroom newsletter is that you get to have it all: an attractive template, simple and effective editing tools, and easy distribution.
+You could also look into Canva for Education to use Canva Pro features for free!
 Nothing’s better than saving yourself time and effort by getting it all taken care of in one place.